DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 **Database Captured Installation Logs**

-Log files are captured during database installation.
-Almost all installation errors are captured in these log files.
-As part of database installation, the installation log files are loaded into the "ODBCAPTURE_INSTALLATION_LOGS" table using the "odbcapture_installation_logs.cdl" script in the root folder of the ZIP file.
+Log files are captured during database build.
+Almost all build errors are captured in these log files.
+As part of the database build process, the build script log files are loaded into the "ODBCAPTURE_INSTALLATION_LOGS" table using the "odbcapture_installation_logs.cdl" script in the root folder of the ZIP file.
 The "ODBCAPTURE_INSTALLATION_LOGS" table is dynamically created if necessary and can be pre-created if additional control is required.
 The following reports, along with the "odbcapture_installation_logs.cdl" script, are generated as required in the root folder of the ZIP file.

 * Install Status from Log File
 * JUnit (XML) Script Load Report